Winter Sale! | 35% off + FREE Pillows on select mattresses

 Latex Mattresses

-Made from the sap-like latex harvested from rubber trees, latex foam is an all-natural mattress material popular among eco-conscious shoppers.
+Made from the sap-like latex harvested from rubber trees, latex foam is a natural mattress material popular among eco-conscious shoppers.
 Tapping latex does not harm the rubber trees, and the processed foam is durable and biodegradable, making it a highly sustainable resource.
-It also keeps cool and resists bacteria naturally—no chemical additives necessary.
+It also keeps cool and resists bacteria naturally.

 Latex mattresses have a uniquely buoyant and flexible feel.
 Like polyfoam, latex foam distributes your body weight, relieves pressure, and contours to your curves.
 However, it responds faster to pressure and pressure removal, giving the material its distinctive bounce.